CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

 1. If prompted with a security warning, click **Yes** to proceed.

-1. The RDP session to **WGSQL1** should establish successfully, confirming that Azure Firewall allows the connection.
+1. The RDP session to **WGSQL1** should be established successfully, confirming that Azure Firewall allows the connection.

 This verifies that **WGWEB1** can communicate with **WGSQL1** over **RDP**, as permitted by **Azure Firewall**.